splinter/caramel-view-engine/README.md

 Plug-ins
 ========
-Plug-ins allows the rendering of view to be extended using custom logic.In fact, if you look at the sample app , you will notice that the rendering of the page is handled by a plug-in.
+Plug-ins allows the rendering of views to be extended using custom logic.In fact, if you look at the sample app , you will notice that the rendering of pages is handled by a plug-in.

 Writing your own Plug-in
 ========================